Buying A Houston Home? Do You Know What NOT To Buy?

 Our analysis revealed that every resale issue reduced the average 10-year appreciation rate by 55% or more.
 It even reached a negative rating in one case.

 From our study, the 10-year median sale price appreciation rate of the Close In Houston Neighborhoods was 20%.
-This means a $300,000 investment turned into $360,000 over 10 years.
+This means a $300,000 investment turned into $360,000 in 10 years.

-Most people finance their homes with a 20% down payment.
-That means their $60,000 down payment turned into $120,000 of equity.
+As most people finance their homes with a 20% down payment, this means their $60,000 down payment turned into $120,000 of equity.

 From our analysis, every resale issue reduced the average 10-year appreciation rate by 55% or more.
-In one case, the 10-year appreciation rate was negative.
+In one case, the appreciation rate was negative.

 Resale Issues Cause Huge Price Cuts